rust-lang/rfcs/text/0000-immovable-types.md

 # Motivation
 [motivation]: #motivation

-Interacting with C/C++ code often require data that cannot change its location in memory.
+Interacting with C/C++ code may require data that cannot change its location in memory.
 To work around this we allocate such data on the heap.
 For example the standard library `Mutex` type allocates a platform specific mutex on the heap.
 This prevents the use of `Mutex` in global variables.
 If we add immovable types, we can have an alternative immovable mutex type `StaticMutex` which we could store in global variables.
 If the lifetime of the mutex is limited to a lexical scope, we could also have a `StaticMutex` in the stack frame and avoid the allocation.

 The key motivation for this proposal is to allow generators to have "stack frames" which do not move in memory.
 The ability to take references to local variables rely on those variable being static in memory.
 If a generator is moved, the local variables contained inside also move, which invalidates references to them.
 So references to local variables stored inside the generator cannot be allowed.